emanuelosva/cvfy/README.md

 # CVfy

-> A CMS for create online CV's
+> A CMS to create online CV's (under construction)